 - Transcript and enrollment certification requests

 RU-tv online offers access to a number of select channels and video-on-demand content.
 It also provides archived versions of Rutgers-developed programming.
-Go to rutv.rutgers.edu for more information.
-More videos about undergraduate and faculty research are online at youtube.com/rutgers.
+For more information, visit rutv.rutgers.edu.

 Sakai also provides a way for students to communicate with each other.
 Students and student groups are welcome to create their own Sakai sites.
 Visit sakai.rutgers.edu to get started.

 Every January and July, $30 is posted to the printing account of each Rutgers student.
-As a student prints a document, the account is charged 4 cents per sheet of paper if the document is printed on a black-and-white printer.
-Documents printed on a color printer are 25 cents per sheet.
+When a document is printed, the account is charged 4 cents per sheet of paper if the document is printed on a black-and-white printer and 25 cents per sheet on a color printer.

-Students who use up the $30 before the end of the six-month allotment period can pay for additional printing with their RU Express Card.
-To learn more, check print usage or add funds to an RU Express Card, visit printing.rutgers.edu.
+Students who use up the $30 before the end of the six-month allotment period can pay for additional printing.
+To learn more, check print usage, or add funds to your account, visit printing.rutgers.edu.